[Ad – This post is in collaboration with Posterlounge]

 4. Keep Clutter Away!

-There’s nothing worse than mess.
+There’s nothing worse than a mess.
 You really want to keep any distractions to a minimum and seeing clutter everywhere can take your focus off what you should be concentrating on.

 For me, this is vital to even begin to get any work done!
 Mess distracts me and always reminds me of other things I should be doing which is another reason why I’m so happy that this room is “finished”.

 You don’t need a huge room to be able to create a great space to work.
 It’s all about working with what you do have.

 If you’ve not got a huge room our tip would be to go vertical, which is exactly what we did in our last home office where we added a huge DIY corkboard wall!

 It was such a fantastic place to store bits and pieces, random receipts and inspirational pictures but a magnetic pinboard or even just some sticky tape and your wall could work just as well and help keep your desk clutter-free.

 How do you stay motivated?
 Do you have any tips for creating a motivational home office?
 Do you have a gallery wall in your home?
 Which is your favourite print?
 Mine’s the racoon (although it seems to change daily)!
 Can you guess which print Jan chose?